jm1021/church-of-jesus-christ/navigation/about.md

 ### Journey through Life

-Here is what I did at those places
+Here is what I did at those places:

-- 🏫 Lots of Elementary Schools in Tucson, LA, Honolulu, and Glendale (CA)
+- 🏫 Lots of Elementary Schools in Tucson, L.A., Honolulu, and Glendale (CA)
 - 🏫 Middle and High School in Glendale (CA), Hoover High graduated '77
-- 🎓 Glendale CA Community College, UCLA Extension, LA Wilshire Computer Tech School '77 to '79
+- 🎓 Glendale CA Community College, UCLA Extension, L.A.
+Wilshire Computer Tech School '77 to '79
-- ⛪ England, London Missionary for Church of Jesus Christ of Latter-day Saints '79 to '81
+- ⛪ London, England – Missionary for the Church of Jesus Christ of Latter-day Saints, '79 to '81
-- 💼 Culver City, Glendale CA founder at Ashton-Tate, original PC's dBase 2 and 3 '82 to '87
+- 💼 Culver City, Glendale CA – founder at Ashton-Tate, original PC's dBase 2 and 3, '82 to '87
-- 🎓 Eugene Oregon Undergraduate CompSci Degree at University of Oregon (Go Ducks!)
-'89 to '91
+- 🎓 Eugene, Oregon – Undergraduate CompSci Degree at the University of Oregon (Go Ducks!), '89 to '91
-- 💼 Eugene Oregon, founder and owner @ Microniche `88, Point Control CAD CAM developer '91 to '96
+- 💼 Eugene, Oregon – founder and owner @ Microniche '88, Point Control CAD CAM developer, '91 to '96
-- 🏢 San Diego CA Qualcomm, Satellite Comm and 1st Mobile OS (BREW) '96 to '19
+- 🏢 San Diego, CA – Qualcomm, Satellite Comm and 1st Mobile OS (BREW), '96 to '18
-- 👨‍🏫 San Diego CA Teacher of Computer Science @ Del Norte High School San Diego '19 to present
+- 👨‍🏫 San Diego, CA – Teacher of Computer Science @ Del Norte High School, '19 to present

 ### Culture, Family, and Fun

 Everything for me, as for many others, revolves around family and faith.
 Oh, to stay in context of this site ... don't forget I like code, code, coding.

-- My mother told me that I was Danish, English. and Irish, here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
+- My mother told me that I was Danish, English, and Irish.
+Here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png).
-- My family is pretty big as I have been married twice, my 1st wife passed away.
-We have had 5 kids, 4 adopted by me, 1 biological.
+- My family is pretty big as I have been married twice; my first wife passed away.
+We have five kids—four adopted, one biological.
 Plus, there are three grandkids.
-My name to my grandkids is Abuilito.
+My name to my grandkids is Abuelito.
-- The gallery of pics has some of my family, fun, culture and faith memories.
+- The gallery of pics has some of my family, fun, culture, and faith memories.

 <comment>
 Gallery of Pics, scroll to the right for more ...